annathepiper/wp-test-demo-java-selenium/README.md

 * Using Selenium as a Docker container, and configuring Selenide to point to that
 * Use of Selenide as a framework to run Selenium tests

+## Why Selenide?

+I'm using Selenide to do the Selenium work here as it does the heavy lifting necessary to interact with Selenium.
+For example, it takes care of launching the Selenium driver for me, and doing the low-level processing necessary to find and interact with items on a page.
+This frees me up to focus on writing the specific test cases I want.

+See the [Selenide](https://selenide.org/) site for more information on the syntax it uses for test case writing.

 ## Running the code yourself
 If you'd like to try running this suite yourself, you will need to do the following: